ShemaTZ/ShemaTZ/README.md

 - 🎯 Focused on creating engaging, meaningful digital experiences that reflect purpose and values

 ### 🧠 A Little About Me
 - I have **ADHD** and **Low Latent Inhibition (LLI)** — which means I process a lot at once.
-It can be overwhelming, but it also gives me a creative edge and deep attention to detail.
+It can be overwhelming, but it also gives me a creative edge and strong attention to detail.
-- I'm a bit of an **extrovert** — I enjoy connecting with new people's, sharing ideas, and working with others.
+- I'm a bit of an **extrovert** — I enjoy connecting with new people, sharing ideas, and working with others.
 - My **faith** is central to my life.
-I'm especially passionate about building tools like website's annd apps that share truth and inspire others through the Bible.
+I'm especially passionate about building tools like websites and apps that share truth and inspire others through the Bible.

 ### 🤝 Let's Connect!
 I'm open to collaborating on impactful projects — especially ones related to **education** or **faith-based content**.